aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 			ApiEvent:
 				Type: Api
 				Properties:
+                    # NOTE: this is a catch-all rule to simply the documentation.
+                    # explicit routes and methods are recommended for prod instead
+                    # for example, Path: /hello, Method: GET
 				    Path: /{proxy+}  # Send requests on any path to the lambda function
 				    Method: ANY  # Send requests using any http method to the lambda function
 ```

 ### Event Resolvers